FRRouting/frr/doc/user/ospfd.rst

 .. clicmd:: pce address <A.B.C.D>

-.. clicmd:: no pce address

 .. clicmd:: pce domain as (0-65535)

-.. clicmd:: no pce domain as (0-65535)

 .. clicmd:: pce neighbor as (0-65535)

-.. clicmd:: no pce neighbor as (0-65535)

 .. clicmd:: pce flag BITPATTERN

-.. clicmd:: no pce flag

 .. clicmd:: pce scope BITPATTERN

-.. clicmd:: no pce scope

    The commands are conform to :rfc:`5088` and allow OSPF router announce Path Computation Element (PCE) capabilities through the Router Information (RI)